brianAsimba/MachineLearningblog/_posts/2019-06-02-Linear Regression.md

 There is no need for (\alpha)\\ since it is solved analytically. | Slow when there are lots of features, more than 10^6.
 No need to invert a large matrix as requires in Normal Equation. | Inverting a large matrix is computationally expensive.

+POint to note is that the Normal Equations only works for Linear Regression that do not have a lot of features.
+In complex algorithms such as Neural Networks, the Normal Equation does not work.
+Therefore, the Gradient Descent is still very useful to solve complex problems.